Thierry46/table2kml/README.md

-# dolmenxls2kml
+# table2kml
-A tool to convert an Excel file containing information about dolmens in KML Format.
+A tool to convert atable containing geographical information in KML Format.

 This simple tool is written in Python and uses tkinter, xlrd and simplekml packages.